jupyterlab/jupyterlab/docs/source/developer/xkcd_extension_tutorial.rst

       // Track and restore the widget state. let tracker = new WidgetTracker({ namespace: 'xkcd' });

-      // It is safe to ignore the returned restoration promise. void restorer.restore(tracker, { command, name: () => 'xkcd' });
+      void restorer.restore(tracker, { command, name: () => 'xkcd' });
     };